dkovacs24/ReviOS_faq/docs/upgrade.md

 # How to upgrade ReviOS to a newer version?

-## Information
+## Information and prerequisites

 With newer builds of ReviOS we provide 2 separate ISOs.
 One for installing a completely new ReviOS instance, and one for upgrading a previous ReviOS version.
 This way, the users can update their ReviOS instance without reinstalling and losing files.

 !!! danger
     ==**This is an EXPERIMENTAL method**==.
 We tested it numerous times, but obviously we cannot cover all the edge cases, so use this with caution!

-Also, this method is only working if you are upgrading a previous ReviOS installation or a stock Windows (but for that a complete fresh installation is more preferable).
-Upgrading other custom tweaked system is not working.
+This method is only working if you are upgrading a **previous ReviOS installation** that is at least on the **21H2** Windows version, or a stock Windows (but for that a complete fresh installation is more preferable).
+Upgrading **other** custom **tweaked** system is **not working**.
 Cross-upgrades, like from ReviOS 10 to 11 or vice versa, should work, but it is not tested.

-And you need at least 20 GB of free space on the partition you have ReviOS (usually called C:).
+And you need **at least 20 GB of free space** on the partition you have ReviOS (usually called C:).

 ## Step 1: Download the ISO